middletemplelibrary/history-of-the-library/README.md

 ## The Will of Robert Ashley, 1641
 The Library was officially re-founded by Robert Ashley (1565-1641) when he bequeathed his collection of approximately 6,000 books to the Inn.
 Ashley was so well-respected at Middle Temple that, although he no longer practiced law, he was allowed to keep his chambers and even extend them to house his large, growing collection of books.
 He had a wide range of interests and this was reflected in his library: history, politics, medicine, science, astrology, and more, written in mostly Latin, French and Spanish.
 <br /><br />
 In his will, Ashley specifies that the collection should be used by any student <strong>“whether of our owne or of any forraigne nation”</strong> (his will was reproduced in the [Minutes of Parliament](https://archive.org/details/middletemplereco02hopwuoft/middletemplereco02hopwuoft/page/916/mode/2up) in the entry for <strong>Parliament holden 28 Jan., 1641</strong>).
-He also set aside £300 for a Keeper of the Books to maintain the Library, thus establishing the position of Librarian at Middle Temple, a which would be taken up by the executor of Ashley's, William Cox.
+He also set aside £300 for a Keeper of the Books to maintain the Library, thus establishing the position of Librarian at Middle Temple, a post which would be taken up by the executor of Ashley's, William Cox.
 <br /><br />
-Learn more about Robert Ashley in this article: [A Transcription and Translation of Sloane MS. 2131, Robert Ashley’s (1561-1641) Vita](https://bl.iro.bl.uk/concern/articles/97b10a5c-a183-4449-b2d7-3b41e6f5208e) by Astrid Kesler, Jennifer K Nelson and Dr Renae Satterley.
+Read more about Robert Ashley in this article: [A Transcription and Translation of Sloane MS. 2131, Robert Ashley’s (1561-1641) Vita](https://bl.iro.bl.uk/concern/articles/97b10a5c-a183-4449-b2d7-3b41e6f5208e) by Astrid Kesler, Jennifer K Nelson and Dr Renae Satterley.
 <br /><br />
-Find out more about the early librarians and porters who worked at Middle Temple Library in this post by the Archive: [A People's History of the Library](https://www.middletemple.org.uk/archive/archive-month/april-2021-peoples-history-library).
+Read more about the early librarians and porters who worked at Middle Temple Library in this post by the Archive: [A People's History of the Library](https://www.middletemple.org.uk/archive/archive-month/april-2021-peoples-history-library).

 <param ve-image